Shakti-95/ARW-Interpretable-ML-Composite-Deflection/README.md

 This repository contains the code and data associated with the research paper:

-"**Automated Regression Workflow for Interpretable Deflection Prediction in Bio-Inspired Laminated Composite Plates**" Shakti P. Padhy, Shubham Saurabh, Raj Kiran, Nhon Nguyen-Thanh
+"**Automated Regression Workflow for Interpretable Deflection Prediction in Bio-Inspired Laminated Composite Plates**" Shakti P. Padhy, Shubham Saurabh, Krishana Choudhary, Raj Kiran, Nhon Nguyen-Thanh

 _This paper is published online in Frontiers of Structural and Civil Engineering._